Carbon Neutral Transportation

 - Providing policy guidance to shape the decarbonization of land-based logistics chains.
 Answering critical policy questions about low-carbon liquid fuels via rapid, evidence-based policy analysis.

-- Examining the fundamental drivers of vehicle miles traveled (VMT) growth to inform the next generation of VMT-based policies.
+- Examining the fundamental drivers of VMT growth to inform the next generation of VMT-based policies.

 - Creating a system for capturing data from heavy-duty zero emission vehicles and fleets and investigating the potential impacts of policy interventions.